famedly/uia-proxy/README.md

 - Any missconfiguration of the directory path and|or filename may cause, that the service will try to create the log files in some unexpected place in your file system.
 In a production environment it may become a critical issue, if it runs with the **root** privileges.
 For this reason, you should consider running it in your production environment in an unprivileged user context if possible.

+### Web server binding
+The `webserver` element at the top level allows to specify:
+- `host` - the hostname of the server,
+- `port` - the port number, on which the server should be listening for connection (default: 9740).

+> :warning: **IMPORTANT**<br />By default the **Node.js** process binds to the interface of __'localhost'__, (which in the most cases is the loopback interface with IP 127.0.0.1).
+It works fine, if running standalone.
+But if running in container, this interface is not accessible from outside.
+To make it work, you can either configure `host` as 0.0.0.0 (which lets **Node.js** bind to ALL existing interfaces), or provide correct hostname, which **Docker** will assign to the container.

 ### Stages and flows
 The configuration of stages and flows can seem rather complex at first, however, it is designed to eliminate redundant configuration.